nicolecoloma/BrainBytes_/README.md

 Project Overview

-BrainBytes is an AI-driven tutoring platform created to make quality academic support more accessible to Filipino students.
-The project is built using modern DevOps methodologies and containerization technologies to ensure scalability, reliability, and efficient deployment.
+BrainBytes is an AI-driven tutoring platform designed to provide accessible, personalized, and interactive learning support for Filipino students.
+The platform leverages artificial intelligence to deliver real-time academic assistance, helping learners understand difficult concepts, receive instant feedback, and develop stronger study habits regardless of their location or learning environment.

 Team Member